Pulse Points is a best-in-class, regional annual benchmarking platform, exclusively for AISNE member schools.

 How Does It Work?

-To respect the sensitive and confidential nature of the salary data being entered, each school will assign 1 – 2 administrators for Pulse Points (usually the Head of School and/or CFO).
-AISNE will then create an account in our secure system for these individuals.
+To respect the sensitive and confidential nature of the salary data being entered, each school typically assigns 1 – 2 account administrators for Pulse Points (usually the Head of School and/or CFO).

 Each August, we open the annual survey for your data entry.
-AISNE will make live support, educational webinars and meetings, and go-to tools and FAQs to make data entry as quick and seamless as possible.
-We understand Pulse Points may be just one of several surveys your school participates in every year.
-Based on member feedback, we close the data collection in mid-October, in alignment with other common surveys and reports.
-This allows us to scrub and then release the data for your reporting needs in early November, an ideal time to help you prepare annual budgets and board meeting presentations.
+AISNE offers live support, educational webinars and meetings, and go-to tools and FAQs to make data entry as quick and seamless as possible.
+The data collection period closes at the end of October.
+This allows us to scrub and then release the data for your reporting needs in early December, an ideal time to help you prepare annual budgets and board meeting presentations.

 The annual Pulse Points dates change slightly, but this general timeline can help you prepare: